5 Easy Steps to Pay Off Credit Card Debt Over $10,000

 Credit counseling

-Many also offer a Debt Management Plan (DMP), which can be used to tackle credit card debt — these plans usually last 3 to 5 years.
+Many also offer a Debt Management Plan (DMP), which can be used to tackle credit card balances — these plans usually last 3 to 5 years.
+DMPs aren’t free though.
+They typically come with an initial enrollment fee of around $30 to $50.
+They also often have a monthly account maintenance fee that ranges from $20 to $80.

 Once enrolled in a DMP, a credit counselor will help you set up a repayment plan with your creditors.
-Each month, you’ll deposit a set amount into a secured account that the agency will use to start paying off the debt.
+Each month, you’ll deposit a set amount into a savings account that the agency will use to start paying off the debt.

 Credit counseling on its own won’t reduce the amount of debt owed.
 However, the agency may be able to get your creditors to waive late fees or lower monthly payments.
-This can be helpful if you’re trying to catch up on payments or are on a tight budget.

 READ MORE: Debt settlement vs. debt management

-5. Negotiate with your credit card companies
+3. Negotiate with your credit card companies

 Creditors want to get paid, so see if they can negotiate.
 Some will agree to reduce your interest rate or temporarily waive late fees.
 They may even agree to write off some of the debt if you pay the rest in a lump sum.